Japapino/image-converter/README.md

 ## Error Handling

-- The tool will create the output directory if it doesn't exist
+- The tool will create the output directory
 - Failed conversions are reported but don't stop the batch process
 - Detailed error messages for debugging
 - Final summary shows successful and failed conversions

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

 ## License